How to Host Your Murder Mystery

 ACTION: Print and cut out individual clue cards.
 Organize in envelopes by release timing ("Crime Scene," "After Round 1," "After Round 2," etc.)

-ACTION: Print these cards and keep with your host materials.
+ACTION: Print these pages and keep with your host materials.
 Use them to guide the investigation phase.

 Contains:

-ACTION: Print this but DO NOT READ IT until the finale.
-Keep it sealed in an envelope.
+ACTION: Print this, or save the PDF and have available for end of party, but DO NOT READ IT until the finale.
+Keep it sealed in an envelope if printed.
 Reading it early ruins the suspense of hosting!
+As even the host will not be aware of who the murderer is in advance

 Step 1: Download and Review Your Kit